-The urine is applied to the test strip, left at room temperature for 25 minutes, then read by the naked eye by comparing the band for positivity to a grading scale provided by the manufacturer^f.
+The urine is applied to the test strip, left at room temperature for 25 minutes, then read by the naked eye by comparing the band for positivity to a grading scale provided by the manufacturer k.

-This rapid test should be used in the diagnosis of PTB and EPTB in HIV-infected children and adults.
-Its rapidly obtained result can contribute to reducing TB mortality among these patients^[8].
+This rapid test should be used in the diagnosis of PTB and EPTB in children and adults with HIV infection.
+Its rapidly obtained result can contribute to reducing TB mortality among these patients.